.Ballesteros~[organizational decision making_uncertainty_risk]+[economic consequences_business strategy]

 I hold a PhD in Applied Economics and Management from The Wharton School and degrees from the Massachusetts Institute of Technology and ITAM.
 Prior to joining academia, I worked with financial derivatives for two private banks and with policy instruments to finance catastrophic risk for two multilateral agencies.

 My research centers on the individual and institutional drivers of organizational decision making and the economic consequences of firm strategy.
-I am fascinated by what drives organizations to make specific choices in the context of systemic risk and uncertainty–the known or unknown probability of a big shock, such as a natural disaster, a terrorist attack, or a political coup, disrupting the market’s status quo–and the consequences of such decision making for firm performance and social welfare.
+I am fascinated by what drives organizations to make specific choices in the context of systemic risk and uncertainty shocks–the known or unknown probability of a big shock, such as a natural disaster, a terrorist attack, or a political coup, disrupting the market’s status quo–and the consequences of such decision making for firm performance and social welfare.

 What inherent systemic risks does the firm face when expanding to a foreign market?
 What are the benefits and costs of taking market (e.g., investment in innovations) and non-market strategies (e.g., strategic philanthropy) to manage such risks?
 How such behavior affects the relationship between the firm and key stakeholders?
-My research agenda centers on similar questions and the fundamental transformation that the business world is now undergoing in attention given to systemic risk at the global level.
+My research agenda centers on similar questions and the fundamental transformation that the business community is now undergoing in attention given to risk and uncertainty at the global level.